agneevX/homelab/README.md

 /drive    <----|
 ```

-Everyday at 11PM, a script moves the local content to the cloud, depending upon their age.
+Everyday at 11AM, a cron job runs a script that moves the local content to the cloud, depending upon their age.

 ### Local storage